cognitedata/dotnet-simulator-utils/docfx_project/docs/model-parsing.md

         }
     }
 ```
-Note that we are closing the workbook after opening it.
+Note: Make sure to close the workbook after opening it.

-The boolean parameter in `workbook.Close(false);` also ensures that the workbook changes are not saved.
+The boolean parameter in `workbook.Close(false)` ensures that workbook changes aren't saved.
 If we fail to close the file, it won't be possible to run multiple simulations with the same model.